The Sierra Nevada is part of the American Cordillera and is located in California and Nevada in the United States of America.

 The central and northern sections of the western side of the Sierra Nevada receive the most rainfall because of orographic lift (when air is forced from a lower elevation to a higher one).

-Winter temperatures are generally quite low but moderate due to the proximity to the Pacific Ocean, although temperatures can drop below 0˚F (-18˚C) in the valleys and it gets much colder higher up in the mountains.
+Due to the proximity to the Pacific Ocean, winter temperatures are generally quite low but moderate.
+Although, temperatures can drop below 0˚F (-18˚C) in the valleys and it gets much colder higher up in the mountains.

 The summer months, from June to September, are the hottest and driest months with little precipitation.
 However, afternoon thunderstorms can occur, especially when the North America Monsoon hits in late summer.
 Summer temperatures are quite variable, ranging from 42-90˚F (6-32˚C).